ojacobson/envdir-helper/README.md

     eval "$(envdir-helper)"

-This program also supports setting non-exported shell variables, using the `--no-export` flag.
+This program also supports setting non-exported shell variables, using the `--export false` flag.
 This is useful for prompts and other shell configuration that should not be propagated through to subshells and other programs.
 This behaviour is the default if the env directory's name ends in `rc`:

     eval "$(envdir-helper .envdir.rc)"